New video shows bus route where 6 were stabbed and three died on Piracicaba avenue | Piracicaba and Region

 PM soldier Samir Ariel Costa de Carvalho reported that when he and his colleague arrived at the scene there were many people altered and, initially, two of them injured on the sidewalk.

-“People were in shock, shouting random things.
-It’s normal that, people didn’t shout precise things at us, just to contain it”.
+“People were in a state of shock, they were shouting random things.
+That’s normal, people didn’t shout precise things at us, just to contain it”.

 He also reinforced, as the PM and the Civil Police had already informed on Tuesday (21), that due to the altered state of the author of the crime, it was not possible to maintain any rational dialogue with him, as he spoke disconnected things.